rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 Host key ED25519-CERT SHA256:bXWRZCpppNWxXs8o1MyqFlmfO8aSG+nlgJrBM4j4+gE revoked by file /etc/ssh/revokation_list.krl
 ```

 Maintaining and updating the revocation lists is important.
-You can automate the process to assure the most recent revocation lists are accessible by all hosts and users.
+You can automate the process to ensure all hosts and users can access the most recent revocation lists.

 ## Conclusion

-SSH is one of the most useful protocols to manage remote servers.
+SSH is one of the most valuable protocols to manage remote servers.
 Implementing certificate authorities can be helpful, especially in larger environments with many servers and users.
 It is important to maintain revocation lists.
-It ensures the revocation of compromised keys easily without replacing the whole key infrastructure.
+It easily revokes compromised keys without replacing the whole critical infrastructure.